simeononsecurity/DetectionLab/README.md

 * Powershell transcript logging is enabled.
 All logs are saved to `\\wef\pslogs`
 * osquery comes installed on each host and is pre-configured to connect to a [Fleet](https://kolide.co/fleet) server via TLS.
 Fleet is preconfigured with the configuration from [Palantir's osquery Configuration](https://github.com/palantir/osquery-configuration)
 * Sysmon is installed and configured using [Olaf Hartong's open-sourced Sysmon configuration](https://github.com/olafhartong/sysmon-modular)
+* Velociraptor is installed on all Windows hosts
 * All autostart items are logged to Windows Event Logs via [AutorunsToWinEventLog](https://github.com/palantir/windows-event-forwarding/tree/master/AutorunsToWinEventLog)
 * SMBv1 Auditing is enabled